RM-Sharma999/Email-Spam-Classifier/README.md

-# 📧 Email Spam Classifier
+# Email Spam Classifier

-## 📝 Description
+## Description
 This project focuses on classifying email messages as either spam or ham (non-spam) using classical machine learning models, ensemble methods, and natural language processing techniques.
 The goal is to develop a high-precision email spam filter that is reliable and practical for real-world deployment.

 ---

-## 🎯 Objective
+## Objective
-To build a simple yet effective email spam classifier with a strong focus on minimizing false positives using text data and ensemble models, ideal for real-world use like inbox protection.
+To build a reliable email spam classifier that accurately detects spam messages using machine learning and text preprocessing techniques, with a strong focus on high precision.

 ---

-## 📚 Dataset Overview
+## Dataset Overview
 - **Source**: TREC 2007 Email Spam Corpus via [RiverML](https://riverml.xyz/latest/api/datasets/trec07p/)
 - **Format**: Converted to CSV after parsing emails using the `river` library
 - **Columns Used**:
   - `subject`
   - `body`